 I think most people describe them as a LOT of pressure.
 As you can imagine, that doesn’t feel great.
 They do give you anti-contraction medications (called tocolytics) to help your uterus relax for the procedure.

-There is a study that proves that having anesthesia for the version can increase the success rate.
+There is a study that proves that having anesthesia (like an epidural) for the version can increase the success rate.
 Some doctors seem hesitant to have an epidural on board because the patient won’t be able to say if they feel their uterus tearing, but with proper monitoring, it seems like that isn’t as much of an issue.

 Most often they also have an ultrasound on baby at the same time too (to be sure of how baby’s positioned), and an RN is there to try to get fetal monitoring as much as possible.